Ravin'

-Ravin’ was a 1970s Canadian jazz-funk band that had a half an LP release on CBC Records and won the first Q107 homegrown contest.
+Ravin' was a 1970s Canadian jazz-funk band that had a half an LP release on CBC Records and won the first Q107 homegrown contest.

-Performing regularly at the El Mocambo and the Isabella Tavern in Toronto, Ontario, Ravin’ achieved moderate success and helped perpetuate the careers of many of its members.
+Performing regularly at the El Mocambo and the Isabella Tavern in Toronto, Ontario, Ravin' achieved moderate success and helped perpetuate the careers of many of its members.
 Parts of their performance also included Latin-funk overtones, as exhibited on the Rick Morrison/Santana track "Aruba/Europa".

-Marty Morell went on to have a highly prolific jazz-based career.
-Jack Lenz is one of Canada’s top television and film composers and has written original songs for Andrea Bocelli, Nanalan', The Grogs, Little Mosque On The Prairie, Due South and Men With Brooms.
+Marty Morell went on to have a jazz-based career.
+Jack Lenz a popular television and film composer in Canada and has written original songs for Andrea Bocelli, Nanalan', The Grogs, Little Mosque On The Prairie, Due South, and Men With Brooms.

-Rich (Rick) Morrison, a featured performer on April Wine's album, "On Record", has recorded and performed with Martha Reeves, Long John Baldry, Roger Whittaker, The Good Brothers, Teenage Head, Rupert "Ojiji" Harvey’’ of Messenjah, THP Orchestra, The Band, The Sattalites, and Ronnie Hawkins.
+Rich (Rick) Morrison, a featured performer on April Wine's album, On Record, has recorded and performed with Martha Reeves, Long John Baldry, Roger Whittaker, The Good Brothers, Teenage Head, Rupert "Ojiji" Harvey of Messenjah, THP Orchestra, The Band, The Sattalites, and Ronnie Hawkins.